Buses of Cambridge

 Mill Road has an interesting collection of shops, including ethnic shops, food and otherwise.
 Citi 2 travels the length of Mill Road.Click here for maps of the main Cambridge shopping areas, plus photos and descriptions of the shops.

-Railway station and bus stations
+Railway stations and bus stations

-The railway station is not close to the city centre.
+The main railway station is not close to the city centre.
 There are plenty of buses between the station and the centre - see Common destinations and buses going there.
 Buses going into the city centre and buses going further out are grouped in different places at the railway station.
 So click here for maps showing you where the railway station is, plus where the bus stops are at the station.

 What to see in Cambridge